sunny2github/githubdemo/README.md

 # githubdemo
-This is a repository to demostrate the usage of github e.g receive data from a local repository.
+This is a repository to demostrate the usage of github e.g receive data from a local repository...